Gageperrin/it-notes/it-topics/cissp.md

 Asset classification is assigning assets the level of protection they require, based on their value to the organization.

-Classifying information can help identify critical information, its sensitivity to modification as well as promote commitment to both protecting valuable assets and keep it confidential where applicable.
+Classifying information can help identify critical information, its sensitivity to modification as well as promote commitment to both protecting valuable assets and keeping it confidential where applicable.

 Data classification ensures that data receives an appropriate level of protection.
 It consists of the following steps:
 1. Asset inventory